Skip to main content

 Ephemeral Indexing

-Ephemeral indexing keeps data in memory only, perfect for browsing external drives:
+Ephemeral indexing keeps data in memory only, perfect for browsing external drives without permanent storage.
+The system uses highly memory-optimized structures (detailed in the Data Structures section below):

 Ephemeral mode lets you explore USB drives or network shares without permanently adding them to your library.